Whether you’ve recently experienced a knee injury or you suffer chronic knee pain, yoga is a great option for low-impact exercise.

 It can be hard to figure out how to choose the best knee brace for working out, but most people prefer a thin, flexible knee sleeve so that their range of motion isn’t hindered by the brace.

-If poses like low lunge or Balasana (Child’s Pose) irritate your knees, you can pad them up with a rolled up blanket or folded towel.
+If poses like a low lunge or Balasana (Child’s Pose) irritate your knees, you can pad them up with a rolled up blanket or folded towel.

 Some people are very flexible and end up hyperextending their knees during some poses.
 Keep a slight bend in your knees during these poses so you don’t put unnecessary pressure on them.